 Next just put everything on skewers, drizzle the remaining marinade over the veggies, and stick 'em in the air fryer at 400°F for about 10 minutes, or until they are 140°F inside (thats the same as a medium steak).
 You can of course add a couple more minutes if you prefer them well done (I ran them for 12 minutes and they were well done).

-Add some Tzatziki sauce, cucumber salad, and opa! you got dinner.
+Add some Tzatziki Sauce, Cucumber Salad, Greek Lemon Rice, and Opa! you got dinner.

 I am not a dietician and I don't know if this qualifies for "low sodium" or whatever.
 I'd estimate it to be about 230-250mg of sodium per serving on the chicken and the gravy (not including about 30-60mg for the green beans and mashed potatoes with butter) so it seems pretty low to me.